venugopal2202/Patient-Cost-Risk-Analysis/README.md

-# 🏥 Pandemic Mortality Trends: A Deep Dive into Provisional COVID-19 Death Data
+# 🏥 Patient Encounter Cost and Risk Analysis in Healthcare Systems
 # 📊 Project Overview
 This project focuses on identifying patients with frequent high-cost encounters, analyzing procedure costs, and evaluating financial risks due to payer coverage gaps.
 Leveraging SQL-based analysis and Power BI visualizations, the project aims to uncover insights to improve operational efficiency, patient care, and resource planning in healthcare organizations.